-The main story of this episode highlights perhaps of of the biggest problems with show, or at least an area in which it has failed to deliver.
+The main story of this episode highlights perhaps one of the biggest problems with the show, or at least an area in which it has failed to deliver.
 Each of the 4 Defender shows were designed to have their own unique strength.
-For Iron Fist this was meant to be its martial arts content with its titular character being the best fighter we’ve seen to date….
-But he isn’t; at least in how the show’s fight choreography is being presented.
+For Iron Fist, this was meant to be its martial arts content with its titular character being the best fighter we’ve seen to date….
+But he isn’t, at least in how the show’s fight choreography is being presented.
 The sequences are still decent most of the time but at no point do they feel like they’re backing up the verbal hype around the character.
 Case and point, this show doesn’t even match the Daredevil fight sequences.
-Some fight sections barely go a few seconds without a camera cut and angle change making it feel so manufactured and produced rather than the more organic punch ups we’ve witnessed Matt Murdock have.
+Some fight sections barely go a few seconds without a camera cut and angle change, making it feel so manufactured and produced rather than the more organic punch-ups we’ve witnessed Matt Murdock have.
 This episode’s Hand version of Mortal Kombat isn’t anywhere near as engaging as it should be.
-In fact the second round fight is actually bad and neither does the recurring theme of Danny seeing and hearing his master’s words carry much effect.
+In fact, the second round fight is actually bad and neither does the recurring theme of Danny seeing and hearing his master’s words carry much effect.
 This could have been done so much better by having Danny flash in and out of his training days during the fights, blending the past and present into one.
-However the visual and ritual side of the challenge was enjoyable, as was the use of Madame Gao as the facilitator.
+However, the visual and ritual side of the challenge was enjoyable, as was the use of Madame Gao as the facilitator.
 The final minutes confirm there is much more to her than meets the eye.

 Episode 8, The Blessing of Many Fractures – Danny, Colleen and Claire follow Madame Gao to the heroin factory in China with Danny conflicted over killing her if she is responsible for killing his parents.
 Ward and Joy’s severance deal takes an unexpected turn.

-The final act in China delivers some of the best action we’ve seen all season through nothing more than well executed one on ones with believable and threatening opponents.
-Claire finds her own, all be it unnamed, sword wielding lady nemesis and despite her skill comes across as being outclassed.
+The final act in China delivers some of the best action we’ve seen all season, though nothing more than well-executed one-on-ones with believable and threatening opponents.
+Claire finds her own, all be it unnamed, sword-wielding lady nemesis and despite her skill, comes across as being outclassed.
 Not only is this a great visual spectacle but services Colleen’s developing arc well.
-Throughout the season we’ve seen her with a growing desire for battle and violence with the feeling that eventually she would push herself too far and meet her match.
-Here we see that nearly happen and sets the idea of Colleen being less formidable than she imagined before her final defeat.
-Then we have Danny squaring off against the best character the show has produced yet, Zhou Cheng, as drunken master like figure.
+Throughout the season, we’ve seen her with a growing desire for battle and violence with the feeling that eventually she would push herself too far and meet her match.
+Here, we see that nearly happen and sets the idea of Colleen being less formidable than she imagined before her final defeat.
+Then we have Danny squaring off against the best character the show has produced yet, Zhou Cheng, as drunken master-like figure.
 Not only is he oozing charisma but his ensuing fight is an utter delight of unorthodox fighting moves.
-Hopefully we’ll see him again for the season end.
+Hopefully, we’ll see him again for the season end.

 The Ward and Joy story continues well in the aftermath of being ousted by the Rand board.
 Joy’s private detective that was, “She was worth every penny….
 When she was sober” is a fun Easter Egg that she hired Jessica Jones (also see Claire getting a letter from Luke in prison in the opening scene).
 The story focuses well on their brother/sister relationship and Joy’s journey of admiring and even trying to become like Ward for the sake of the company.
 Ward’s bloody visions do look cool but we could do with a bit more insight into them.
 Is this a drug effect or just all in is head?

 The interrogation of Madame Gao is also a mixed affair.
-On the plus side there is some good psychology being thrown about as Gao proves to be just as lethal with her tongue.
-Her attacks against Claire and Colleen are good; particularly her implication that Claire is deliberately seeking out these hero encounters out of a desire to feel special despite being rather ordinary.
-As a great 70s teenager once said….
-“Burn!”.
+On the plus side, there is some good psychology being thrown about as Gao proves to be just as lethal with her tongue.
+Her attacks against Claire and Colleen are good, particularly her implication that Claire is deliberately seeking out these hero encounters out of a desire to feel special despite being rather ordinary.
+As a great 70's teenager once said, “Burn!”.
 These scenes also give us some more insight into both Gao and Colleen’s characters.
-Gao mentions spending most of the 17th century being interrogated which would imply that she’s immortal.
-We also learn that Colleen was trained by her grandfather and the concluding cliffhanger would affirm her as more than just a small time martial arts instructor.
-The bad comes from the same problems as the last episode’s stake out.
-When the episode slows down in barely registers a heartbeat with several scenes carrying little interest.
+Gao mentions spending most of the 17th century being interrogated, which would imply that she’s immortal.
+We also learn that Colleen was trained by her grandfather, and the concluding cliffhanger would affirm her as more than just a small time martial arts instructor.
+The bad comes from the same problems as the last episode’s stake-out.
+When the episode slows down, iT barely registers a heartbeat with several scenes carrying little interest.
 The big show down was a nice spike in the arm though and it’s good to see that Claire is developing through these fights rather staying the helpless character in the mix; she even has a preferred weapon in those bear claws.

 Overall this middle third of the season is better from Iron Fist but still notably below expected standards.
 It sees some slowly built elements come together well and makes particularly good use of Claire Temple’s character.
 Hopefully it will at least stay at this level for the finish….
 And I don’t know about you I’m gonna be rather pissed if we don’t actually see the dragon, Shao-Lao the undying, let alone see Danny fight it before the end of the season.